K–8 Curriculum

 Sixth Grade Curriculum

-- Religion – Concordia Publishing House “One In Christ”
+- Religion – One in Christ by Concordia Publishing House

-- Math – Saxon Math (Course 1)
+- Math – Saxon (Course 1)

-- Reading – Holt-McDougal
+- Literature – Holt-McDougal

-- Social Studies – Pearson “My World History”
+- Social Studies – My World by Pearson

-- Science – Glencoe/McGraw-Hill “Life Science”
+- Science – Elevate by Savvas

 Sixth grade is the transition year in which students prepare for middle school.
 It is a time of reinforcement of what students have learned over the past five years, and a time to prepare them for the added responsibilities to come.

 Math: Sixth grade students study Math based on their proficiency level.
-Like other grade levels, sixth graders participate in the Accelerated Reader program.

 Athletics: